-As well as the Regulatory and Access programme, CIRS offers two industry metrics programmes that are available as addon benefits to CIRS members.
+As well as the Regulatory and Access Programme, CIRS offers two industry metrics programmes that are available as add-on benefits to CIRS members.
 Annual deliverables of each programme includes:

-- Company-specific report - Executive Summary - Country-specific summaries - Results of a focused study on a topic of interest to participant companies - Industry Discussion Meeting to review trends and discuss new analyses - Periodic updates on the Programme and CIRS advocacy activities
+- Company-specific report - Executive summary - Additional ad hoc analyses and special studies - Industry Discussion Meeting to review trends and discuss new analyses - > Periodic updates on the Programme and CIRS advocacy activities

-EMERGING MARKETS (EM) METRICS PROGRAMME
+GROWTH & EMERGING MARKETS METRICS (GEMM) PROGRAMME

-Globalisation of pharmaceutical markets means that quality information for development and registration of new medicines in EM countries is more important than ever before.
-The CIRS EM Metrics Programme can help you to get ahead in these fast-growing markets by providing comparative data and information on the evolving regulatory environment at the country and regional level.
+Globalisation of pharmaceutical markets has accelerated the rising need for quality information on the development and registration of new medicines in growth and emerging countries.
+CIRS' GEMM Programme can help you to progress in these fast-growing markets by providing comparative data and information on the evolving regulatory environment.

-The Programme collects company data on submission, approval and rollout times in 18 countries and two regional alignment initiatives across Asia, Latin America, Europe, Middle East and Africa.
-The data is analysed, aggregated and anonymised, resulting in an industry-wide picture of the regulatory landscape in each country, which you can then compare your company against.
+The Programme collects company data annually on product characteristics, country characteristics, registration and rollout timelines, and factors influencing patient access to medicines in 19 countries and two regional alignment initiatives across Asia, Latin America, Europe, the Middle East, and Africa.
+The data is anonymised, aggregated, and analysed, resulting in an industry-wide picture of the regulatory landscape in each country against which your organisation can be benchmarked.

-If your company would like to find out more about joining the EM Metrics Programme, please contact Magda Bujar: mbujar@cirsci.org
+If your company would like to find out more about joining the GEMM Programme, please contact Dr Magda Bujar: mbujar@cirsci.org and Adem Kermad: akermad@cirsci.org